rayhanrashed/rayhanrashed.github.io/index.md

 ### Personalized Content Moderation Through AI

-Platforms define harm universally and respond with suppression.
-What if users could define harm themselves?
-We built **DIY-MOD** (CHI 2026, under review) that transforms harmful elements within content instead of removing the entire post.
-This preserves information while respecting individual needs.
-DIY-MOD applies real-time, context-aware personalized transformations through optimized LLM/VLM pipelines.
+Platforms define harm universally and respond with suppression. _What if users could define harm themselves?_ We built **DIY-MOD**, a system with optimized LVLM pipelines that transforms user-defined harmful elements within content in real-time instead of removing the entire post.

+(CHI 2026, under review)

 Current work  further explores AI-powered user safety and autonomy online: